 Route 138 is a very old-feeling road that is as straight as an arrow in many sections, much like Route 18, which parallels it several miles to the east.
 And much like that road, there are plenty of old-fashioned roadside restaurants and bars along its length, with Buddy's Union Villa being a classic roadside joint on a particularly straight and sparsely-populated stretch that cuts through the northern part of Easton and the southern part of Stoughton.
 The exterior of Buddy's can look a bit sinister to those who don't know the spot, with its relative lack of windows, large beer sign above the entrance, and vaguely house-like structure, but the place is really almost family-friendly, with a brightly-lit interior, plenty of booths and tables to the right, and a bar to the left that is generally a mellow spot.
 A small "stage" is set up toward the back where live acts play music for diners and drinkers.

 Buddy's is not the place to go to if you're looking for duck confit macaroni and cheese or grilled local bluefish, but if you're craving wings, burgers, pizza, and cheap beer, you should be happy here.
-And speaking of pizza, the aforementioned bar pies here are excellent, with the individual pizzas having a slightly chewy and greasy crust with a decent char on the bottom (order burnt edges for even more char--definitely worth the 50 cents), a moderately spicy tomato sauce, and lots of cheese on top.
+And speaking of pizza, the aforementioned bar pies here are excellent, with the individual pizzas having a slightly chewy and greasy crust with a decent char on the bottom (order burnt edges for some seriously good caramelization on the outside of the pizza--definitely worth the extra pocket change), a moderately spicy tomato sauce, and lots of cheese on top.
 Toppings are mostly familiar ones (pepperoni, mushroom, hamburger, peppers, etc.), but because Easton is in a region that has a large Portuguese population, thinly-sliced linguica is one of the topping options for the bar pizzas.
 Don't expect an abundance of craft beers at Buddy's, but they do have a few, and there are plenty of options for popular American beers and imports along with the harder stuff if you want a shot or a mixed drink.